5 Myths of Programmatic Advertising

 Read more about other differentiators on our blog, here.

 2. Ad fraud is only prevalent in programmatic.

-Let’s be honest—between click farms, bots, human traffic (yes, the end users are real), fraud is prevalent in today’s world.
-According to Juniper Research, advertisers lose $51 million a day on ad fraud, which may add up to well over $19 billion in wasted ad spend by the end of 2018 (SearchEngine Journal, 2018).
+Let’s be honest.
+Between click farms, bots, and human traffic (yes, the end users are real), fraud is prevalent in today’s world.
+According to Juniper Research, advertisers lose $51 million per day on ad fraud, which may add up to well over $19 billion in wasted ad spend by the end of 2018 (SearchEngine Journal, 2018).
 Those numbers aren’t small.
 However, according to the Association of National Advertisers (ANA), as media agencies have improved controls and filtration processes, fraud experienced in programmatic buys, is no longer riskier than general market buys.